 The Cherie Blair Foundation and GSMA Development Fund published a ground-breaking report in February 2010, quantifying the gender gap in mobile technology across developing countries – Women & Mobile: A Global Opportunity.
 The report shows that, by extending the benefits of mobile phone ownership to more women, a host of social and economic goals can be advanced, but 300 million women are missing out on the mobile revolution.
 This translates to a $13bn revenue opportunity for mobile operators.

 Published: April 2012

-The exponentially increasing rate of mobile penetration in developing and emerging economies offers many opportunities for women entrepreneurs to grow and expand their enterprises through the use of technology.
+The exponentially increasing rate of mobile penetration in low and middle income countries offers many opportunities for women entrepreneurs to grow and expand their enterprises through the use of technology.
 However, women entrepreneurs also face specific challenges to business growth, such as limited access to adequate marketing channels and insufficient training opportunities.
 Historically, few mobile solutions have had the scale necessary to empower large numbers of women, and the majority of services for business use are generally not tailored to address the precise regional and local barriers that women face.

 Published: February 2012

 Research indicates that there is a significant gender gap in access to mobile technology in South Asia, where a man is 37% more likely to have access to a mobile phone than a woman.
 Closing this gender gap could be nothing short of life-changing, enabling women to access vital business and financing opportunities that can, in turn, enhance their incomes and livelihoods.

 At the Fortune-TIME Global Forum in Rome Cherie joined Bineta Diop, Special Envoy for Women, Peace, and Security at the African Union, to discuss how we can harness the economic power of women and girls.